nono-liang/tpbus/README.md

 ### Manual Installation

 1. Copy the `custom_components/tpbus` directory to your Home Assistant's `custom_components` directory
-2. Copy the `www/tpbus-card.js` file to your Home Assistant's `www` directory
+2. Restart Home Assistant (the `tpbus-card.js` file will be automatically copied to your `www` directory on first setup)
-3. Restart Home Assistant

 ## Configuration